Herpolsheimer's: History

 Starting in 1985, the downtown Grand Rapids store was reduced in size, with the remainder being converted to a shopping mall called City Centre.
 With the City Centre "grand re-opening," Herpolsheimer's officially reverted to its full name, giving up on the shortened "Herp's" version from eleven years prior.
 The full Herpolsheimer's name was restored to the downtown Grand Rapids, Wyoming, Muskegon, and Battle Creek stores.
 In 1987, the two Herpolsheimer's stores in the Grand Rapids area, were merged into Allied Stores' Indianapolis-based William H. Block unit and were sold to Federated Department Stores.
 At that same time, the downtown Battle Creek and Muskegon stores were sold to separate local groups of investors—the Battle Creek location reverted to its former "Robinson's" name while the Muskegon store returned to its "Hardy's" moniker, while the three L.H.
 Field & Co.
 (Field's) stores in Jackson were shuttered.
 Later in November of that year, the two remaining Herpolsheimer's stores, now under Federated ownership, adopted the Lazarus name.
 As part of Federated's bankruptcy proceedings after having been purchased, ironically, by Allied—the entity that had spun off Herpolsheimer's to Federated in the first place in 1987—the Lazarus division announced it would shutter the two Grand Rapids area stores in the City Centre and Wyoming Village (Southland), on September 8, 1990.
 Thus ended 120 years of retailing, 117 years with the Herpolsheimer name and the final three as Lazarus.
 The City Centre itself would finally close at the end of July, 1993 after most of its shops closed.

 During the pre-Christmas shopping period, Herpolsheimer's operated the "Santa Express" miniature train on a monorail suspended from the ceiling of the basement in its downtown Grand Rapids store.
+When in operation as the City Centre mall, the space below the train served as a food-court and the train was run year-round, painted in a non-seasonal livery.
 The train is now located at the Grand Rapids Public Museum.